|The location of New Zealand and the Kermadecs in the South-West Pacific, and the major features of the sealer. (on this page)|

-The marine reserve created around the Kermadec Islands consists essentially of a number of circles of 12 nautical miles (22km) radius, centred around every outcrop.
-It amounts to three disjoined areas adding up to 7480km2, but separated by gaps of 15-25 km.
+The marine reserve created around the Kermadec Islands consists essentially of four circles of 12 nautical miles (22km) radius, centred around every outcrop, amounting to three disjoined areas adding up to 7480km2, but separated by gaps of 15-25 km.
 As can be seen from the map, most of the marine reserve consists of blue ocean to a depth of 1000m and some of it even to 2000m.
 Most of the sea bottom is found deeper than 500m, out of reach of daylight.

 The main habitat it protects is thus blue ocean with very little life,